 Specialists tend to pay more than primary care physicians for medical malpractice insurance because they face a greater risk of being sued.
 Surgeons of all kinds usually pay the most, averaging between $30,000 and $50,000 a year.
 For comparison, internists pay $8,000 to $50,000.
 Premiums may be more depending on the state.

 Does Medical Malpractice Insurance Cover HIPAA Violations?

 The Health Insurance Portability and Accountability Act requires health care providers to protect patient information, and attorneys have used it to demonstrate medical professionals failed to meet professional standards.
 However, these claims are more commonly covered by cyber liability insurance.
 Some medical malpractice insurance includes limited cyber coverage.

 Whether you live in a state that requires medical malpractice insurance or not, coverage is a good idea.
 Malpractice lawsuits are common for health care workers, and the expense can drain your business’s bank account.
 Getting insurance manages the risk by paying for your defense.

-Be sure to check out the medical malpractice insurance policies offered by Hiscox.
-The application for allied health care professionals takes just minutes to complete and returns quotes instantly.
+Be sure to check out the medical malpractice insurance policies offered by CoverWallet.
+The online application takes just minutes to complete and returns multiple quotes instantly.